 A whipped cream frosting recipe like no other!
 My berry whipped cream is perfectly fluffy, creamy, fruity and delicious!
 It’s made with whipped cream, cream cheese (or mascarpone), white chocolate and a raspberry reduction.
 All these ingredients work together to create an amazing, stabilized whipped cream frosting that is perfect for frosting cakes and cupcakes!
 This recipe will frost an 8-inch round cake, a small square cake or 24 cupcakes.

-Watch my video recipe for all the step-by-step instructions!
+Watch my YouTube video recipe for all the step-by-step instructions for making this whipped cream frosting!
 Want new recipe updates?
-Subscribe to my website and my YouTube channel to get a notification each time a new recipe goes live!
+Subscribe to my website emailing list and my YouTube channel to get a notification each time a new recipe goes live!

 This incredible raspberry whipped cream frosting is perfect for cakes and cupcakes and it’s so easy to make!
 Plus, a few tips to ensure the best results: